vhoulbreque/road-simulator/README.md

 The road_simulator is part of the 'ironcar' project.
 To see what the ironcar project is, go to the [ironcar repository](https://github.com/vinzeebreak/ironcar).

+This simulator generates 'false' pictures of a road as seen by a 1/10th car with a wide angle camera.
+We used it to get (250 * 70) RGB dimensional images.
+It is quite fast (I mean, at least faster than driving the car ourselves), and far more accurate in the learning process (less approximations of curves etc).

 ## Getting started

 ```python